How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 The items under your Appearance Link will vary slightly depending on which theme you choose for your site.

-Well, we discussed plugins directly before this Getting to Know WordPress chapter, so you know what that link does…
+We discussed plugins prior to covering some basic WordPress functions, so you know what that link does…

 You already know that plugins are for adding features to your blog, like a Contact page, social media buttons, design features, or search engine optimization tools, so we will stop there and move on to the next section.